Anointed Metatron and Mediator

 Forty years later

-Forty years later, Mosheh told the new generation that the people heard only a voice, when YHVH spoke to the people on the summit of the mountain in the midst of the fire, but saw no form of Him (Deu 4:12, Deu 4:15),
+Forwarding time forty years later, Mosheh told the new generation of the Israelites that their fathers heard only a voice, when YHVH spoke to them on the summit of the mountain in the midst of the fire, but saw no form of Him (Deu 4:12 and Deu 4:15),

 And Yehovah spoke to you out of the midst of the fire.
 You heard a voice of words, but saw no form, you only heard a voice.
 (Deu 4:12)

 Here comes a verse that may ease the perplexed mind.
-Let us read with understanding Mosheh’s words, for they contain the key to unlock the mystery.
-In Deu 4:36, Mosheh emphasized even further that YHVH was in fact in heaven throughout the revelation, but here he said something more,
+Let us read with understanding Mosheh’s words, for they contain the key to unlock the mystery that transpired at the mountain.
+In Deu 4:36, Mosheh emphasized that the Eternal was in fact in heaven throughout the revelation, but he revealed to the people something more, as we read,

 You have been shown it, to know that Yehovah Himself is the Elohim; there is no one else beside Him.
 From heaven He let you hear His voice, to instruct you, and on earth He showed you His great fire, and you heard His words out of the midst of the fire.
 (Deu 4:35-36)